Quantifying Coffee Grinders

 Starting out, what do I want from a grinder?

-• It should fit into my life: Aesthetics, Footprint, Price.
-Noise.
+- It should fit into my life: Aesthetics, Footprint, Price, Noise.

-• Its grounds should allow me to brew a consistent and delicious coffee.
+- Its grounds should allow me to brew a consistent and delicious coffee.

-• The workflow with it should be enjoyable: Grind Speed.
-Time it takes to get a dose.
-Dialing in.
-Switching between beans.
-Switching between brew methods.
+- The workflow with it should be enjoyable: Grind Speed, Time it takes to get a dose, Dialing in, Switching between beans, Switching between brew methods.

 Let's investigate the contributing aspects further.

-Design Goal.
-What kind of ground coffee will taste nice?
+Design Goal: What kind of ground coffee will taste nice?

-Traditionally, bimodal burrs were the norm and are still desirable due a different design goal.
+Traditionally, bimodal burrs were the norm and are still desirable due to a different design goal.
 The underlying idea is that we have a majority of particles of "medium" size.
 The remaining particles should be significantly smaller bits, "filling" the space between the larger particles.
 Their role is to increase the overall resistance of the coffee puck.

 Performance Quantification